Commissioned to respond to The Courtauld Gallery Collection.

 Caleb Femi is the Young People’s Laureate for London.

-Caleb’s commissions include the Tate Mordern, The Royal Society for Literature, Lit Festival and the Guardian.
+Caleb’s commissions include Tate Modern, The Royal Society for Literature, Lit Festival and the Guardian.
 Caleb has graced major stages such as the Roundhouse mainstage, Barbican, British Library, Royal Festival Hall.
-He has also opened up for Lianne La Havas and has performed at many festivals including Latitude, Ed Fringe, Boomtown, Lovebox and Greenbelt to name a few.
-Caleb has also won the Roundhouse Poetry Slam and Genesis Poetry Slam and is currently working on a debut pamphlet.
+He has also opened up for Lianne La Havas and has performed at many festivals including Latitude, Edinburgh Fringe, Boomtown, Lovebox and Greenbelt to name a few.

 Cecilia Knapp is a writer, performer and poet.